 Physical distancing includes, but is not limited to:

 - Talking to your supervisor, manager, or employer about the possibility of working from home where possible.

 - Avoiding visits to long-term care homes, retirement homes, supportive housing, hospices and other congregate care settings unless the visit is absolutely essential.

-- If you have to go into the community for an essential trip via taxi or ride-share, be sure to keep the windows down.
+- If you have to travel via taxi or ride-share, be sure to keep the windows down.

-- Cancelling group gatherings or limiting them to no more than 5 people while maintaining at least 2 metres between people.
+- Keeping group gatherings to no more than ten people (effective June 12) while maintaining at least 2 metres between people.

 - Hosting virtual meetings and social interactions instead of in-person events.

-At this time, you are advised to avoid all unnecessary excursions or visitors.
+At this time, you are advised to take steps to limit your close contacts.

 If you must leave your home/property for an essential trip or because you are a designated essential worker:

 - Maintain a distance of 2 metres from those around you at all times.